1997 Major League Baseball postseason: Cleveland Indians (AL) vs. Florida Marlins (NL)

 This was the first World Series to ever be played in the state of Florida.
-In what many consider to be one of the greatest World Series ever played, the Marlins knocked off the Indians in a back-and-forth seven game series to win their first ever championship.
+In what many consider to be one of the greatest World Series ever played, the Marlins knocked off the Indians in a back-and-forth seven game series to win their first championship in franchise history.

-In Miami, both teams split the first two games.
-In Cleveland for Game 3, the Marlins prevailed in an offensive duel, 14-11, to take a 2-1 series lead.
-In a cold and snowy Game 4, the Indians blew out the Marlins thanks to solid pitching performances from Jaret Wright and closer Brian Anderson to even the series at two.
+Game 1 was an offensive slugfest which was won by the Marlins.
+Chad Ogea pitched 6 2/3 solid innings as the Indians took Game 2 to even the series headed to Cleveland.
+In Game 3, the Marlins prevailed in a high-scoring, back-and-forth slugfest, 14–11, to regain the series lead.
+In a cold and snowy Game 4, Jaret Wright pitched six solid innings as the Indians blew out the Marlins to even the series at two.
 Game 4's official gametime temperature of 35 °F (3.3 °C) still stands as the coldest in World Series history, with media outlets reporting wind chill readings as low as 18 °F (−7.8 °C).
-Game 5 was another offensive duel, which was won by the Marlins by an 8-7 score to go up 3-2 in the series headed back to Miami.
-The Indians would win Game 6 by a 4-1 score to force a seventh game.
-In Game 7, the Indians held a 2-1 lead in the bottom of the ninth and were two outs away from winning the World Series, but closer José Mesa was unable to hold the lead, as the Marlins tied the game.
-The game went scoreless throughout the tenth, and then in the eleventh inning, the series was capped off by Edgar Rentería hitting a hard line drive back up the middle of the infield.
-The ball hit off Charles Nagy’s glove and rolled into center field, scoring Craig Counsell and winning the series for the Marlins.
+Game 5 was another slugfest which was won by the Marlins to go up 3–2 in the series headed back to Miami Gardens.
+The Indians would win Game 6 by a 4–1 score to force a seventh game as Ogea and the Indians bullpen shut down the Marlins offense.
+In Game 7, the Indians held a 2–1 lead in the bottom of the ninth and were two outs away from winning the World Series, but closer José Mesa was unable to hold the lead, as the Marlins tied the game.
+The game went scoreless throughout the tenth, and then in the eleventh inning, an error by Tony Fernández would get Craig Counsell in scoring position.
+Then, a hard line drive by Edgar Rentería went off Charles Nagy’s glove and rolled into center field, scoring Counsell and winning the series for the Marlins.

 The Marlins' World Series title was the first championship won by a team from the Miami metropolitan area since 1974, when the Miami Dolphins won Super Bowl VIII.
-The Marlins would win the World Series again in 2003, where they defeated the New York Yankees in six games.
 At the time, the Marlins became the quickest expansion team and the first ever wild card-quailfied team to reach (and win) the World Series, as they won it in their fifth season in existence.
 The Arizona Diamondbacks then became the quickest to reach and win the World Series, as they did it in their fourth year in 2001.
+The Marlins would win their next and most recent title in 2003 over the New York Yankees in six games.

-The Indians would not return to the World Series again until 2016, where they blew a 3-1 series lead to the Chicago Cubs, who won their first title in 108 years.
+The Indians would not return to the World Series again until 2016, where they blew a 3–1 series lead to the Chicago Cubs, who won their first title in 108 years.